 The HMM-265 Veterans Association, Inc. has its roots in the actions of a small, loosely knit, and perhaps even more loosely wrapped, collection of some of the guys who had trained together for a year at New River, boarded USS Boxer at Norfolk in April, 1966, and served in Vietnam for 13 months.
-In 1981 Dave Boatwright, Dale Tinsley, and Bob Mills organized and conducted the first-ever HMM-265 reunion in Pensacola.
-Dave has returned to base but Bob says it never would have happened without Uncle Dave’s leadership.
+In 1988 Dave Boatwright, Dale Tinsley, and Bob Mills organized and conducted the first-ever HMM-265 reunion in Pensacola.
+Dave and Bob have returned to base but Bob said it never would have happened without Uncle Dave’s leadership.

 Pre-2012 reunions are listed at ‘Archives|Past Reunions|Pre-2012 Reunions’ to the best of Bob Mills’ recollection.
 Anyone with a better memory than Bob (wouldn’t be too hard) is invited to chip in via the discussion board (you’ll need to join the website and then log in).
 Each reunion 2012 and beyond has its own listing at ‘Archives|Past Reunions’.